 McDonald has a deep knowledge of the energy industry.
-During his previous term, he served on the Committee on Electricity of the National Association of Regulatory Utility Commissioners, chairing that body's subcommittee on Nuclear Issues and Waste Disposal in 2001 and 2002.
 Today he is a member of NARUC's Electric Committee and where he is Vice-Chair of Nuclear Waste Subcommittee.

 A native of Commerce who now resides in Clarkesville, McDonald is a graduate of the University of Georgia with a BBA in Business.
 He has long been a supporter of higher education, serving on the Board of Governors of Mercer Medical College and the Board of the Advanced Technology Center at the Georgia Institute of Technology.
 He was also a director of the Small Business Development Center at the University of Georgia.